-Serious performance enthusiasts should check out the high-performance ATS-V coupe and sedan; they have a 464-horsepower twin-turbo 3.6-liter V6 and start at $60,695.
+Serious performance enthusiasts should check out the high-performance ATS-V sedan and coupe; they have a 464-horsepower twin-turbo 3.6-liter V6 and start at $61,595 and $63,795 respectively.

 WHAT IS IT?

 The ATS is Cadillac’s entry-level car; it is more than a foot shorter than the Cadillac CTS Sedan.
 ATS comes as a 4-door sedan or 2-door coupe, and is offered with rear-wheel drive or all-wheel drive across four trim levels: Base, Luxury, Premium Luxury, and Premium Performance.
 Top-line Premium Performance models come standard with GM’s Magnetic Ride Control adaptive suspension system.
-The base 2.5-liter 4-cylinder engine is discontinued for 2017, leaving the 272-hp turbocharged 2.0-liter 4-cylinder as the entry-level engine and the 335-hp 3.6-liter V6 as the step-up choice.
+The base engine is a 272-hp turbocharged 2.0-liter 4-cylinder and the step-up engine choice is a 335-hp 3.6-liter V6.
 Both engines come standard with an 8-speed automatic transmission; the rear-drive 2.0 also offers a six-speed manual gearbox.
 Available features include adaptive cruise control, a head-up display, front and rear collision mitigation system, blind-spot warning, and lane-departure prevention.

 The EPA rates the 2.0-liter turbo engine at 22 mpg city/31 mpg highway with the automatic transmission, 20/29 with the manual, and 22/30 with all-wheel drive (AWD is available only with the automatic).
 The V6 is rated at 20/30 with rear-wheel drive and 19/27 with AWD.
 In Consumer Guide® testing, an ATS sedan with the 2.0-liter turbo and manual transmission returned 23.7 mpg in 65-percent highway driving, while an ATS coupe with the 2.0 and automatic averaged 21.3 mpg in 85-percent city driving.
 A 2.0 with all-wheel drive returned 20.3 mpg in mostly city driving.
 Cadillac recommends regular-grade gas for the 3.6-liter engine and premium for the turbocharged motor, but it can run on regular too.